Prepare For U.S. Standardized Tests, Community College

 Because community colleges provide their own assessments and frequently offer Intensive English Programs (IEPs) to students who require additional English proficiency, English language test scores are not always required for the admissions process.

-Most four-year colleges and universities require the SAT or ACT (see definitions below) for admissions.
+Most colleges and universities in the United States require standardized testing for undergraduate admissions.
 Community colleges typically do not require these standardized tests, but might offer a placement test in your area of study upon arrival.
 Check the website of the community college that you plan to attend for that institution's specific testing requirements.